komali2/blog/content/posts/my-emacs-environment/index.md

 From this state, I can quickly navigate through HTML DOM elements, using vim-style keys. `j` and `k` will move me up and down through any element, regardless of how nested. `J` and `K` will move me through sibling elements, or to a higher hierarchy if encountered, but never lower. `h` and `l` will pop me to the next deepest hierarchy, if there, or pop me out to the next parent hierarchy.
 I can edit stuff too: `c` will duplicate an element and all its children, `d` will delete an element but keep its children intact (and auto-indent as necessary), `D` will delete an element and all its children, `r` will rename an element to whatever type you input after pressing `r` (and its closing tag), i.e. from a `div` to a `span`, and `w` will wrap an element in whatever element type you input after pressing `w` .

 There's `impatient-mode`, triggered with `, I`, that will immediately launch a web server and serve the contents of the HTML file's directory.
 Good for quickly checking whether styling is working, for example.
 There's lots of `, g` "goto" type commands that make navigating through a huge nested HTML file very nice (for example, go to parent, child, or sibling).
 You can instantly check for DOM errors with `, E l`. .
 There's also some autocomplete goodies, such as if you type out an element, like a `<div>`, when you type the upcoming slash in `</div>`, the element will close for you.

+As for CSS, I mean, I dunno what vscode is doing for CSS these days, but I'm not entirely sure what there *is* to do for CSS.
+Here's a screenshot:

+{{< img src="cssfile.png" alt="Screenshot of a css file in emacs.">}}

+The mode is `css-mode` and comes bundled with `html` in spacemacs, I'm pretty sure.
+Syntax highlighting, hex color applied as a background color to the attribute, what else do you need?
+No seriously, if there's cool shit going on in the vscode world of css editing, someone tell me.

+## Vue, Typescript, SCSS Project

+### Vue Features

+Ok, now for an actual project.
+I'll be using as an example the open source [Disfactory](https://github.com/Disfactory/frontend) project I've been contributing a bit of time to. it's an app for reporting and tracking illegal factories here in Taiwan.

+Here's what it looks like, in three screenshots to demonstrate the template, script, and style areas of a vue file:

+{{< img src="vuefiletemplatearea.png" alt="Screenshot of the script and template portion of a vue file in emacs.">}}
+{{< img src="vuefilescriptarea.png" alt="Screenshot of the script area of a vue file in emacs.">}}
+{{< img src="vuestylearea.png" alt="Screenshot of the script and style portion of a vue file in emacs.">}}

+I shrink down inline images in my blog to save page size, but you can click them to see the full sized image.

+LOTS of goodies to go through.

+First of all, there's there "lsp lens" functionality, which will show information about whatever is under the cursor.
+If it's an html element, it will have some information about that element and its purpose and usage.
+Or, if I have it on something like a Class, it will show a brief overview of some of the properties and methods on that Class, and since we're in typescript, their types!
+If I set the cursor on a function invocation, it'll display the parameter and return types.
+One of my favorite uses is under the `style` portion of a vue file, if I set my cursor on some nested SCSS rule, it'll tell me what sort of elements will be matched by that rule, which I demonstrate in the third screenshot above.

+There's pretty robust "go to definition" type functionality, so for example, if I set my cursor on `MainMapControllerSymbol` in the first screenshot above, and press `, g g`, I'll be jumped straight to where that is defined, even if it's in a different file.

+Check out the top of the emacs client.
+The header bar will display "where" I am in the file.
+If the cursor is in the script area, it'll show the filepath -> filename -> component name (there could be multiple components in a file!) -> script/template/style -> then break down where I am in a function.
+In SCSS, it'll show similar, but also include any style nesting.
+Same for HTML DOM nodes.
+Very helpful when I'm buried deep in a template.

+Also, remember earlier I said that `web-mode` would still be relevant, down the line?
+Because of how vue mode is constructed in spacemacs, it technically has extended `web-mode`, so any functionality I mentioned above in `web-mode` is available!
+That means transient state for node jumping around, duplicating, wrapping, etc. The same is true for the `style` portion of a vue file!

+Also, there's built in linting with `eslint`, and it pulls the rules from my project root.
+If there's an error, it underlines it with a little msword style red zig-zag underline, and if you put your cursor on the error, it says what the issue is.
+Furthermore, at the bottom of a window, it shows how many errors total there are in a file.
+You can list all the errors in a separate buffer, and then go item to item fixing them, if you want.

+{{< img src="vuelinterror.png" alt="Screenshot of a linting error in a vue file in emacs.">}}

+It works in .ts files as well, with type errors:

+{{< img src="vuetserror.png" alt="Screenshot of a type error in a typescript file in emacs.">}}

+Unfortunately I haven't managed to get typechecking working in vue files yet.

+Typescript files also have the ability to jump not only to a given variable's definition, but its type definition as well.

+Also, within typescript file, you can use `lsp-ui-imenu` to get this overview of a file, its classes, functons, etc, but I never really use this.
+Looks kinda cool though:

+{{< img src="tssidebar.png" alt="Screenshot of the lsp ui imenu in a typescript file in emacs.">}}

+### Vue Setup

+Setting this up was a little convoluted.
+First of all, I have `vue` in my `dotspacemacs-configuration-layers`.
+It's added as ``(vue :variables vue-backend 'lsp)`, because a lot of features require a language server.
+That means I also need to have `lsp` in my `dotspacemacs-configuration-layers`.

+LSP itself is a bit of a rats nest to get set up.
+I've found [the emacs-lsp](https://emacs-lsp.github.io/lsp-mode/page/installation/) instructions to be the best, as they, unlike spacemacs, indicate all the things you need to do to get LSP working.
+So first, add `lsp` to `dotspacemacs-configuration-layers`.
+Then, you need to install a "language server" for your language of choice.
+Generally that means doing `M-x lsp-install-server` and choosing from the list of servers.
+For vue, though, that means installing [Vue Language Server](https://github.com/vuejs/vetur/tree/master/server), via `npm install vls -g`.
+I also had to use `M-x lsp-install-server` to install `ts-ls`, and whatever other servers helm lists for things like html, css, etc. For getting eslint and typescript linting to pull rules from your project root, you need `vue` in your `dotspacemacs-configuration-layers`, with `node-add-modules-path t`, as in `(node :variables node-add-modules-path t)`.